 At the highest level, here's what you need to do:

-Note that Windows is not currently supported by the examples in Real World OCaml or by OPAM, although it is being worked on.
+Note that Windows is not fully supported by the examples in Real World OCaml or by opam, though it's being worked on.
 Until that's ready, we recommend using a virtual machine running Debian Linux on your local machine, or Docker for Windows.

 Let's get started.

 opam is the default package manager for OCaml, and you'll need it to get everything else you need installed and set up.

 The easiest way to install opam is through your OS's package manager.
 In most cases, installing opam will also trigger the installation of OCaml.
 The version installed isn't important, since we can use opam itself to install other versions of the compiler.

 Here are platform-specific installation instructions for installing via your package manager.
 The same page has instructions for using a binary installer if you have trouble with your package manager.